hectorproko/PROJECT-21-Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/Project21_Steps.md

-## BOOTSTRAP THE CONTROL PLANE
+## STEP 7 - BOOTSTRAP THE CONTROL PLANE

+In this section, we will configure the components for the **control plane** on the **master/controller nodes**.

-1. Create the Kubernetes configuration directory:
+1. Creating the Kubernetes **configuration directory**:
 `sudo mkdir -p /etc/kubernetes/config`

-2. Download the official Kubernetes release binaries:
+2. Downloading the official Kubernetes release binaries:
 ``` bash
 ubuntu@ip-172-31-0-10:~$ wget -q --show-progress --https-only --timestamping \
 > "https://storage.googleapis.com/kubernetes-release/release/v1.21.0/bin/linux/amd64/kube-apiserver" \